nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **Extensions**

 *   2a.
-No persons currently displayed.
+No contacts currently displayed.

     * 2a1.
-AddressBook displays a message indicating that no persons are currently displayed.
+AddressBook displays a message indicating that no contacts are currently displayed.

     Use case ends.